 If power operation is not available, the back door may be operated manually.
-Power operation may not be available if the cancel switch is in the on position, if multiple obstacles have been detected in a single power cycle, or if battery voltage is low.
+Power operation may not be available if the main ON/OFF switch is in the OFF position, if multiple obstacles have been detected in a single power cycle, or if battery voltage is low.